Visiting Muxia Spain | A Magical Village in Galicia

 The Camino Finisterre Muxia is the only pilgrimage route that starts at the Cathedral de Santiago de Compostela.
 The two main ending points of the Camino Finisterre are Fisterra and Muxía.
 However, it’s easy and encouraged to visit both.

-The official distance to Muxía from Santiago de Compostela is about 86 KM (53.5 miles) and takes an average of 3 days.
+The official distance from Santiago de Compostela to Muxia is about 86 KM (53.5 miles) and takes an average of 3 days.
 The walking route that connects Finisterre to Muxia is less along the coast and more inland through a forest and is just around 29 kilometers (18 miles).

 🥾 Walking to the End of the World?
 Check out my Camino packing list & tips

 If planning on walking to both and looking to spend an extended time in Muxía, the best option is to walk to Fisterra first and then continue to Muxía.
-Pilgrims walking between Finisterre and Muxía, don’t forget to pick up a Camino Muxía Certification from the Muxia Tourist Information Center.

 ➜ Feeling a little overwhelmed planning or nervous walking the Camino Finisterre Muxía?
 There are organized walking tours like this one.